CaioEustaquio/vocaloid-api/README.md

 ## Config

-Copy file .env.example to .env.production and config environment vars as needed.
+Copy file .env.example to .env and config environment vars as needed.

 ## Use